nethoundsh/checkdocs/README.md

 A second corpus — VulnCheck's open-source [vulnerability-research](https://github.com/vulncheck-oss/vulnerability-research) Jupyter notebooks — can be indexed alongside the docs.
 These notebooks contain KEV dashboards, exploitation timeline analysis, initial access coverage stats, canary detection metrics, reserved-but-exploited CVE lists, and trending data.
 Once synced, the agent can answer data questions like "how many CVEs were added to KEV in 2025?" or "which vendors have the most exploited CVEs?" by reading the notebook outputs directly.

-With a VulnCheck API token, the agent gains four additional live-data tools that query `api.vulncheck.com/v3/` directly:
+With a VulnCheck API token, the agent gains seven additional live-data tools that query `api.vulncheck.com/v3/` directly:

 | Tool | What it answers |
 |---|---|